Plusnet Broadband Review (Updated June 2026)

 Part of BT Group

-Plusnet is still part of BT Group, alongside BT, EE and Openreach.
-In practice, that leaves Plusnet as the simpler value brand in the family.
-You get the wide reach of Openreach infrastructure, but fewer premium extras than the pricier siblings.
+Plusnet is still part of BT Group, with its broadband delivered over the Openreach network.
+In practice, that leaves Plusnet as the simpler value brand in the wider BT family.
+You get the wide reach of Openreach infrastructure, but fewer premium extras than you would expect from pricier rivals.

 FAQs